vadimgierko/linky-notes/README.md

 - add, update & delete notes containing:
   - textual content,
   - links,
-  - images (from the web),
-  - ordered, unordered and nested lists and more
+  - ordered, unordered and nested lists,
+  - tables,
+  - bold, italicized & strikethrough text and more
 - see when the note was added & updated (the app does it automatically, so you don't have to worry about it)
 - add, update & delete tag/s for/to each note,
 - add, update & delete note's sources containing: